knative/community/STEERING-COMMITTEE.md

 exception.
 All exceptions, and the reasons for them, will be recorded in a log that will be available to Steering and the TOC.

-All eligible voters will be captured at knative/community/steering-elections/$YEAR/voters.md and the voters’ guide will be captured at knative/community/steering-elections/$YEAR/README.md, similar to the kubernetes election process and identical to the TOC election process.
+The electoral roll of all eligible voters will be captured at knative/community/steering-elections/$YEAR/voters.md and the voters’ guide will be captured at knative/community/steering-elections/$YEAR/README.md, similar to the kubernetes election process and identical to the TOC election process.